 Heard lots of things about fostering but not sure what to believe?
 Read on as we debunk some of the most common myths surrounding foster care.

-Myth: Fostering is only for married couples
+Myth: Fostering is only for straight, married couples

 Myth: You need your own home to foster